geodezyx.time_series package

 - to_dataframe(coortype='XYZ', anex_key_list=None)

-Export the TimeSerie Object as DataFrame
+Export the TimeSerie as a pandas DataFrame.

 - Parameters: